nicholaskemery/nicholaskemery.github.io/template-job-market-website-master/content/authors/admin/_index.md

 - Visitors
 ---

-I am a political economist currently working as a Ph.D. student in economics at UCLA.
-I am interested in the governance implications of new  technologies, especially computing and AI.
-I do this work at the intersection of international relations, growth theory, and industrial organization.
-I am a member of the MIT FutureTech Project and a 2023 Global Priorities Fellow at Oxford University.
+I am a fourth-year Ph.D. candidate in economics at UCLA, advised by John Asker, Hugo Hopenhayn, Simon Board, and Will Rafey.
+My research interests are in industrial organization and theory, with a focus on productivity, innovation, and computing.